near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 #### (Optional) Enable debug logging

-Feel free to skip this step unless you need more information to debug an issue.
+> **Note:** Feel free to skip this step unless you need more information to debug an issue.

 To enable debug logging, run `neard` like this: